jorgensd/dolfinx-tutorial/chapter2/heat_equation.md

 \begin{align}
     \left(\frac{\partial u }{\partial t}\right)^{n+1}\approx \frac{u^{n+1}-u^n}{\Delta t},
 \end{align}
-where $\Delta t$ is the time discretization paramter.
+where $\Delta t$ is the time discretization parameter.
 Inserting the latter expression into our equation at time step $n+1$ yields
 \begin{align}
     \frac{u^{n+1}-u^n}{\Delta t}= \nabla^2 u^{n+1}+ f^{n+1}.
 \end{align}
 This is our time-discrete version of the heat equation.
-It is called a \textit{backward Euler} or a \textit{implicit Euler} discretization.
+It is called a *backward Euler* or a *implicit Euler* discretization.

 We reorder the equation such that the left-hand side contains the terms with only the unknown $u^{n+1}$ and right-hand side contains only computed terms.
 The resulting equation is a sequence of stationary problems for $u^{n+1}$, assuming $u^{n}$ is known from the previous time step:
 \begin{align}